Sammy, the Gat: “I Doodle On My Noodle”

 THE GATIONARY of Sammy Speak

-: n. arm. bean-o: n. head. digitize: v. to make note of.
+ab-slab: n. arm. bean-o: n. head. digitize: v. to make note of.

 doodle on my noodle: v. to think. double-clamp: v. to clasp.
 Double L: n.
 Lefty Louie. dread-lead: n. bullet. etch-a-sketch: adj. outlined. eyeball: v. to look.